 Fine Motor Frog Life Cycle Activity from Life Over C’s - Does your child enjoy seeing frogs?
 This activity is a great way to teach them about frogs, make a craft, and use their fine motor skills all at the same time!

-Pasta Threading Activity from Laughing Kids Learn – What a brilliant way to practice threading with a toddler and keep it safe for them at the same time!
+Pasta Threading Activity from Laughing Kids Learn - What a brilliant way to practice threading with a toddler and keep it safe for them at the same time!
+Kids will be building a pasta tower as they lace pasta through a straw.

 Q-Tips and Straws from Mess for Less - A great way to help little hands strengthen fine motor skills and work on colors at the same time.